turtle-key/TabLift/README.md

 </p>

 <p align="center">
-TabLift has a simple About window with helpful links:
+TabLift has a simple, modern Settings/About window with helpful links:
 </p>
 <p align="center">
   <a href="https://tablift.mihai.sh">Know more about TabLift</a> •